-- A supports one module inserted into either slot, in a Single-channel memory configuration. - B supports one pair of modules inserted into the yellow slots as one pair of Dual-channel memory configuration.
+- A supports one module inserted into either slot, in a Single-channel memory configuration. - B supports one pair of modules inserted into the blue slots or the black slots as one pair of Dual-channel memory configuration.

 Visit the ASUS website (www.asus.com) for the latest memory Qualified Vendor List (QVL).
-Make sure to choose the right QVLs according to the version of your mother board.
-Refer to your Printed Circuit Board (PCB) for version information.